-To ensure a balanced and sustainable range of transport options.
+To ensure a balanced and sustainable range of transport options and promote active travel and accessibility for people with a range of mobilities.

 The NPPF focuses on promoting sustainable transport of which the connectivity of the network is a key component.
 The NPPF clearly establishes that transport issues should be an early consideration, so that: